AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-calculation-between-two-fields.md

 content-type: reference
 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: display the result of a calculation between two fields in a column
+title: "View: display the result of a calculation between two fields in a column"
 description: You can use text mode in a column to display a calculation between two fields.
 ---